-The Company did not have effective controls to provide assurance as to the appropriate application of accounting methods with respect to determining the fair value of its investment in a non-public company for which it has elected the fair value reporting option.
-The Company misapplied the guidance under FASB ASC 820 - Fair Value Measurement by incorrectly calculating the increase in the fair value of the investment in the quarter ended August 26, 2012.
+The Company did not have effective controls to provide assurance as to the appropriate application of accounting methods with respect to determining the fair value of its investment in a non-public company for which it has elected the fair value option.
+The company misapplied the guidance under FASB ASC 820 - Fair Value Measurement, by incorrectly calculating the fair value of the investment.